DashCon: Convention

 Several guests – including ND Stevenson (who had to moderate his own panel because the scheduled moderator was absent), the Baker Street Babes (who produced an all-female Sherlock Holmes podcast), and the Welcome to Night Vale cast – were also informed by the hotel that they would be responsible for paying for their own rooms, despite previously being told that the rooms would be paid for by the convention itself.
 Stevenson ultimately joined the WTNV cast for the night in accommodations obtained via Airbnb.
 The appearance by the Welcome to Night Vale cast was ultimately canceled; organizers did not issue refunds but instead reimbursed those who had purchased tickets for the panel with tickets to a raffle of various autographed collectibles, admission to a concert with the Chicago-based Doctor Who-inspired rock band Time Crash, and an "extra hour with the ball pit".
+O'Neil, who would later be diagnosed with narcolepsy, reported being consistently overworked throughout the event, being in charge of "con ops" and not being allowed breaks.

 Reception and aftermath

-A photo of the DashCon ball pit.
-This photo in particular was used in criticism of the convention by Tumblr users.

 The ball pit – roughly the size of a kiddie pool, in an otherwise empty concession hall – and the notion of an "extra hour" in it, quickly became a meme among attendees and other Tumblr users, inspiring parodies.
 Users envisioned other large quantities of items that could have been purchased with the $17,000, and a video game developer created Dashcon Simulator 2014, a comedic simulation of the convention's ball pit.
 Convention guest Mark Oshiro explained that the ball pit was "not a point of interest, it wasn't something a single soul talked about, and it was just a quirky thing that existed", and that "in order to support the idea that DashCon was a full, 100 percent disaster, every single detail was used to paint the con and the people at it as horrific failures of humanity".
+O'Neil reported receiving death threats for years following the event and needing extensive therapy, describing DashCon as the worst day of her life.

 In the aftermath of the convention, a staff member of the hotel stated that the facility did enjoy their presence, while DashCon's staff promised to provide a more thorough explanation of what had occurred.
+O'Neil asserts that the money raised was never a scam and went entirely to pay the venue.
 The Baker Street Babes reported that the hotel payment issue was, according to organizers, a mistake.
 Stevenson, whose hotel payment had not yet been resolved, defended criticism of DashCon by other users, arguing that they were unfamiliar with what typically occurs at a convention in the first place.